seattlestatistics/samsung/CodeBook.md

 6  tBodyAcc-std()-Z -0.61306430 0.40365658
 ```

 A new data set was created, which had the means for each subject and each activity, for each measurement.
-In the first column, *Measure*, the 561 names of the measurements were listed - see above, for examples.
+In the first column, *Measure*, the 561 names of the measurements were listed.
 There were 36 additional columns.
 These were the six acivities, and the 30 subjects, in the format *Subject1* through to *Subject30*.
 The first two rows of this data set are as follows:

 ```
             Measure      Laying     Sitting    Standing     Walking Walking_Downstairs Walking_Upstairs    Subject1